yolo661798/Policies-for-COVID-19--effects-on-controling-the-epidemic-and-influences-on-the-economy/README.md

 global confirmed and policy.ipynb shows the changes of the numbers of the countries which firstly introduces relevant policies.

-reactionTime.ipynb shows the time for different countries to take to introduce different countries.
+reactionTime.ipynb shows the time for different countries to take to introduce different policies.

 policyCountries.ipynb shows how the numbers of the countries taking C type and H type policies change.